isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/Breathing%20new%20life%20into%20unwanted%20books.png)

 Five PL-lites from Class 3B3 represented PLMGSS in the finals of the National Youth Business Challenge 2013 organised by Ngee Ann Polytechnic.
-In this competition, teams had to put together a sustainable business plan that is promotes environmentalism.
+In this competition, teams had to put together a sustainable business plan that is promotes environmentalism.&nbsp;

-Seizing the opportunity that was presented as the school library had just condemned some old books, our girls developed 5 products which massively impressed the judges and won the top prize - Gold Award for having the Most Earth Friendly Business Concept.
+Seizing the opportunity that was presented as the school library had just condemned some old books, our girls developed 5 products which massively impressed the judges and won the top prize - Gold Award for having the Most Earth Friendly Business Concept.&nbsp;

-The school congratulates the team comprising of Zeona Aw, Tay Shi Ying, Valerina Tang, Natale Tan and Keziah Teo for their achievement.
+The school congratulates the team comprising of Zeona Aw, Tay Shi Ying, Valerina Tang, Natale Tan and Keziah Teo for their achievement.&nbsp;

-**Pupils’ Reflections:**
+**Pupils’ Reflections:**&nbsp;

 ‘It was an eye-opener!
 We learnt how to develop our ideas and carry them through from concept into reality.
-We also learnt how to present our final products in a way that was appealing to our customers.’ **_\- Valerina Tang_**
+We also learnt how to present our final products in a way that was appealing to our customers.’&nbsp;**_\- Valerina Tang_**&nbsp;

 ‘It was a fun experience.
-Through this competition we learnt about the importance of teamwork and making preparations to deal with unforeseen circumstances.’ **_– Tay Shi Ying_**
+Through this competition we learnt about the importance of teamwork and making preparations to deal with unforeseen circumstances.’&nbsp;**_– Tay Shi Ying_**&nbsp;

 ‘It was really enriching on how we were able to plan out, produce and market our products.
-I have also picked up other recycling tips from other schools in the competition’ **_– Natale Tan_**
+I have also picked up other recycling tips from other schools in the competition’&nbsp;**_– Natale Tan_**&nbsp;